techunderfive/techunderfive/_posts/category/blockchain/2025-07-1-Why-NFTs-failed.md

 ---
 ## What Are Gas Fees—and Why They Complicate Minting?

 **Gas fees** are the transaction costs you pay to process actions on an Ethereum-style blockchain.
-Every operation—sending ETH, trading tokens, or minting an NFT—requires computational work by the network’s validators (or “miners” on proof-of-work chains).
-Gas fees compensate them for that work, measured in “gwei” (a tiny fraction of one ETH).
+Every operation—sending ETH, trading tokens, or minting an NFT—requires computational work by the network's validators (or "miners" on [proof-of-work chains](/blockchain/2025/08/15/Proof-of-Work-Explained.html)).
+Gas fees compensate them for that work, measured in "gwei" (a tiny fraction of one ETH).

 ### Why High Gas Fees Make Minting Tough